rstacruz/webpack-tricks/README.md

 # Webpack tricks

 Just a small catalog of Webpack tips and tricks I've learned.
-All of those tips and tricks concern Webpack 1.
-Webpack 2 has a different API, so some of those tips won't work there.
-A detailed guide about migrating to v2 [can be found here](http://javascriptplayground.com/blog/2016/10/moving-to-webpack-2/).
+These tricks work with Webpack v3 unless otherwise specified.

 <br>